 The problems noted above are rooted in a lack of accountability.
 In each case, a mistake was made, which is hard to admit.
 However, no matter how evolved the demand planning system, without acknowledging these kinds of errors, they will simply be repeated.
 This is why so many organizations seem to struggle with effective demand planning.

-Any implementation of a new demand planning system, or an improvement to existing systems, must begin with both an evaluation and acceptance of previous mistakes.
+Any implementation of a new planning system, or an improvement to existing systems, must begin with both an evaluation and acceptance of previous mistakes.
 Only by accepting that the organization itself, rather than the system, caused the problem, will effective demand planning systems be implemented successfully.

 Demand Planning: A Practical Approach

-Understanding the basic concept of demand planning is one thing: the practical implementation is something else.
+Understanding the basic concept of meeting demand is one thing: the practical implementation is something else.
 While demand planning as a concept has been recognized for years, the idea is often greeted with apprehension and even despair, often from a vague, and incorrect, idea of what it actually entails.